tomheaton/pcj8-jazzed-jerboas/README.md

 For testing of the messages you need to terminals up running client/client.py and one terminal runing server/server.py (For client to work the server needs to run in the backround first)

-#### Tips
+#### Info
-If you are using windows we reccomend using the new and modern `Windows Terminal` which you can find in the Microsoft Store
+If you are using windows we reccomend using the new and modern `Windows Terminal` which you can find in the Microsoft Store.
+(This makes animation much smoother)

+The project will not work on Linux unless you are root because of how the keyboard module works.

 ## Authors